 While there has been much ado internationally about Australia’s culling practices on large sharks in their coastal waters, there is about to be a similar event to take place in Florida come January 1st, 2016.

-No, it’s not because we are faced with a similar perception that the east coast of the US is inundated by too many sharks running around eating people (which we are not), but for the fact that NOAA’s National Marine Fishery Service (NMFS) rescheduled the opening date for the Commercial Shark Fishing Season in the Atlantic from summer to the first day of the year January 1, 2016.
+No, it’s not because we are faced with a similar perception that the east coast of the United States is inundated by too many sharks running around eating people (which we are not), but for the fact that NOAA’s National Marine Fishery Service (NMFS) rescheduled the opening date for the Commercial Shark Fishing Season in the Atlantic from summer to the first day of the year, 1 January 2016.

-As a resident of Palm Beach County (South Florida), this news, which by the way was posted on NOAA’s website November 30th, 2015, is something I find particularly disturbing.
+As a resident of Palm Beach County (South Florida), this news, which by the way was posted on NOAA’s website on 30 November 2015, is something I find particularly disturbing.
 I will explain the reason why.

-During the months between December and April, scores of sharks migrate down the coast to a narrow stretch of Florida’s east coast for the very same reason tourist flock to the state each winter – to escape the cold!
-The most prominent local most will converge is between Stuart and City of West Palm Beach.
-For larger coastal species like hammerhead, tiger, lemon, bull and sandbar, the warmer waters are not only inviting, it also places them in a precarious position highly exploited by commercial fishing.
+During the months between December and April, scores of sharks migrate down the coast to a narrow stretch of Florida’s east coast for the very same reason tourists flock to the state each winter—to escape the cold!
+The most prominent local place most sharks and people will converge is between Stuart and the City of West Palm Beach.
+For larger coastal species like hammerhead, tiger, lemon, bull and sandbar, the warmer waters are not only inviting, they also place the sharks in a precarious position highly exploited by commercial fishing.

 One species that concerns me the most is the lemon shark (Negaprion brevirostris).